ZixuanHuang1995/Computer-Science-Foundations/README.md

 # Computer-Science-Foundations

 ## Alan Mathison Turing
+We can only see a short distance ahead, but we can see plenty there that needs to be done.
 1. The Enigma
+2. Computing Machinery and Intelligence
-2. Imitation Game
+   - Imitation Game
-3. Digital Computer
+   - Digital Computer

 ## Informatics